baksogen/CCVideoPlayer/README.md

 VideoPlayer by itself is located in Classes/VideoPlayer folder.
 CustomVideoView.nib is located in Resources and needed only for Mac.
 (Probably it's possible to remove it and load view with code only.
 Issue #3 )

-Also it needs a little bit changed MacGLView - it was modified in commit with SHA: 3b5339070dadab02e9b7381c2becebbd616ade31

-Without modified MacGLView VideoPlayer will compile with warnings and crash at starting playback on a Mac ( Probably it's possible to fix this, so it will work without modifying MacGLView, but cancelling video by pressing a key will not work.
-Issue #4 )

 To link it you need MediaPlayer.framework for iOS & QTKit for Mac

 To play videofile foo.mp4 simply use: